 This man knew spending good money if calculated correctly would bring the fans and revenue would soon follow.
 Signing on Magic, Kobe, Shaq, and bringing on Coach Pat Riley, as well as arguably the greatest coach of all time Phil Jackson are all signs of great investments for their business.
-Not only was this businessman great at running a NBA team, but he knew how to get the exposure.
-In 1985 he realized early on the power of television, and assisted with the launch of Prime Ticket Network.
-That increased exposure, and helped grow the fan base and the Laker brand that we know today.
-Because of those efforts over a quarter of a century ago, the Lakers broadcasting rights is the most valuable in the NBA today.
+Not only was this businessman great at running an NBA team, but he knew how to get the exposure.
+In 1985 he realized early on the power of television and assisted with the launch of Prime Ticket Network.
+That increased exposure and helped grow the fan base and the Laker brand that we know today.
+Because of those efforts over a quarter of a century, the Lakers broadcasting rights are the most valuable in the NBA today.
 Time Warner announced in October 2012 they would have the broadcasting rights for the next 20 years for the sum of $3 billion dollars.

 The innovator Dr. Buss also was the first to sell the naming rights of their home court the Forum to the Great Western Bank, which would then take the name of the “Great Western Forum”.
 Soon later other professional sports teams would follow suit and do the same.
 Because of his ownership of the LA Kings, he was the first to offer advertising rights on the dasher boards, which we now see today filled with advertisements.

 A gambler at heart, poker players like chemists make those calculated risks and that’s what made Dr. Buss a successful business owner.
 Every chemist goes through formulas, as did Dr. Buss.
 He was able to create the winning formula for the greatest NBA team of all time, the Los Angeles Lakers.
 Lakers were recently valued at $1 billion dollars, the 2nd highest in the NBA.
 Not too bad for a chemist turned real estate investor turned greatest NBA owner of all time, rest in peace Dr. Buss.